bowman-lab/diffnets/README.md

 import enspara

--Great!
-Now you have enspara installed, which is a dependency of diffnets but is also great on it's own for clustering and building MSMs.
+*Great!
+Now you have enspara installed, which is a dependency of diffnets but is also great on it's own for clustering and building MSMs.*

--Return to /desired/path/for/packages and download diffnets
+*Return to /desired/path/for/packages and download diffnets*

 cd /desired/path/for/packages

 git clone https://github.com/bowman-lab/diffnets

--Install pytorch
+*Install pytorch*

--If you are installing on a mac or CPU only machine use this command.
-Note: Training on a cpu has not yet been tested and is not recommended
+*If you are installing on a mac or CPU only machine use this command.
+Note: Training on a cpu has not yet been tested and is not recommended*

 conda install pytorch torchvision -c pytorch
--If you are installing on a cuda enabled GPU you will need cuda installed.
-Recommended to use cuda 10.1
+*If you are installing on a cuda enabled GPU you will need cuda installed.
+Recommended to use cuda 10.1*

 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch

--Install diffnets
+*Install diffnets*

 cd diffnets

 pip install -e .

--Check that diffnets was installed successfully
+*Check that diffnets was installed successfully*

 cd /any/random/directory